Install a GROBID development environment

 Build GROBID with Gradle

 The standard method for building GROBID is to use gradle.
-Under the main directory grobid/
+Under the main directory grobid/:

-> ./gradlew clean install
+> ./gradlew clean build

 Building through a proxy

-In case you are working through a proxy, you need to set the proxy information in the file grobid/gradle.properties
+In case you are working through a proxy, you need to set the proxy information in the file grobid/gradle.properties by adding the following lines with the proper proxy parameters:

 systemProp.http.proxyHost=host